Swifter1243/VivifyTemplate/README.md

 ![image](https://github.com/user-attachments/assets/6f1b945f-d38f-4f8b-ba42-d546adf12dcb)

-To use the exporter, you can run anything in the `Vivify > Build` tab.
-You can also press `F5` to quickly export to your [working version](#working-version).
+To use the exporter, open the build configuration window `Vivify > Build > Build Configuration Window`.
 - **Uncompressed**: Advised for quick iteration.
 Do not distribute.
 - **Compressed**: Takes much longer but is necessary for final upload.

 When you first run the exporter, you will be asked for an output directory.
 This is where your `bundleinfo.json` and asset bundles will end up.
 The path you set will be remembered for subsequent builds.
-To change the output directory, run `Vivify > Settings > Forget Output Directory` and build again.

-By default, your project will try to export a bundle called `bundle`.
-You can change this in `Vivify > Settings > Set Project Bundle Name`.

-## Working Version

-When you press `F5` or use `Vivify > Build > Build Working Version Uncompressed`, you'll build an uncompressed bundle for your "working version".

-The working version just allows you to configure a version to quickly export to for fast iteration.
-You can change your working version in `Vivify > Settings > Set Working Version`.

 # Examples Module